UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 - Project Members

 ## Introduction
-This is a course project of group **EZ4.0** at UTSC in 2021 Summer.
+This is a course project of group **EZ4.0** for CSCC01 at UTSC in 2021 Summer.

 ## Motivation